Covid 19 coronavirus: Is it safe for Auckland to move to level 2?

 The Ministry of Health has now reported 135 cases of community transmission since the first four cases in the Auckland cluster on August 11, including 11 new community cases and two more in quarantine facilities yesterday.

-Last night, a post on the Government's official Unite Against Covid-19 Facebook page urged people in South or West Auckland to be tested, even if they had no symptoms.
-The post read: "If you develop symptoms consistent with Covid-19, have a test.
+Last night, a post on the Government's official Unite Against Covid-19 Facebook page was titled: "Important message - if you're in South or West Auckland, please have a test".

+It further read: "If you develop symptoms consistent with Covid-19, have a test.
 If you're in South or West Auckland, or if you have a greater risk of poor health outcomes if you were to get Covid-19 even if you don't have symptoms, please have a test."

 A reply from an administrator to a question on a post urging the testing stated: "Widespread testing remains a critical part of eliminating Covid-19 in our communities."